imohamedeldawy/hardware-store-website/README.md

 3. Ensure your S3 bucket is set to public access and is configured for static website hosting.
 4. Access the website via the provided S3 URL.

----

-This version removes the License section, so you should no longer encounter the 404 error.